 The 1885 Northwest Rebellion

-For some strange reason the whites have strongly encouraged their historians to claim that a group of supposedly mixed bloods were responsible for the 1885 Northwest Rebellion which occurred in Alberta and Saskatchewan, Canada.
-However, when we look back to the historical events of those times, we must focus our attention on Treaty 6 between the Indians of central Saskatchewan and central Alberta, and the whites.
+For some strange reason, whites have strongly encouraged their historians to claim that a group of supposedly mixed bloods were responsible for 1885's Northwest Rebellion which occurred in Alberta and Saskatchewan, Canada.
+However, when we look back to historical events of those times, we must focus our attention on Treaty 6 between Indians of central Saskatchewan and central Alberta, and whites.
 Why?
-If you did research on Treaty 6, you will learn the white point of view of those events.
-In the 1876-1877 War in the Montana region, the prophecy driven Anishinabe people commenced an exodus up to Canada after losing the conflict.
-They would meet with white leaders and reach an agreement with them in which a huge area of land in central Alberta and central Saskatchewan, was set aside for the Anishinabe people and their allies.
-That Reserve is known as Treaty 6.
-White leaders had no intentions of leaving the Anishinabe people with a huge area of land in central Alberta and central Saskatchewan.
-And Anishinabe ogimak knew it.
-It did not take long for the backstabbing to commence.
+If you did research on Treaty 6, you will learn a white point of view of those events.
+In 1876-1877's War in Montana, prophecy driven Anishinabe People commenced an exodus up to Canada after losing that conflict.
+They would meet with white leaders and reach an agreement with them in which a huge area of land in Saskatchewan north of Saskatchewan River, was set aside for Anishinabe People and their allies.
+White leaders had no intentions of leaving Anishinabe People with a huge area of land in central Alberta and central Saskatchewan.
+Anishinabe ogimak knew it.